 - Enjoy the stunning natural beauty of this tropical island—its beaches and bays, lush vegetation, mountains, plains, and robust agricultural areas.

 - Join field trips to significant nearby areas in Cuba.

 - The USAC Resident Director and staff are present on-site full-time to welcome and support you during your term abroad.

 Why Study In La Habana?

-The summer La Habana program offers the choice of one 3-week session or the two sessions back to back to create a 6-week session—plus an optional 1-week tour of Southern Cuba—and the January session offers a 3-week session with academic coursework in history, society, politics, and culture studies.
+The summer La Habana program offers academic coursework in history, society, politics, and culture studies.
 Many of these courses include enticing field trips offering hands-on experience with the subject matter.
 The courses and your experiences outside the classroom will focus on the history and society of Cuba, with particular attention focused on exploring the impact of slavery and Cuba’s African roots on its culture and religions, as well as the present-day political and economic factors Cuba faces in its future.
-This is your opportunity to examine not only the history of former Spanish colonies, but also the twentieth-century, during which Cuba played a significant geopolitical role.
+This is your opportunity to examine not only the history of former Spanish colonies, but also the 20th century, during which Cuba played a significant geopolitical role.